realazthat/snipinator/.github/README.remotified.md

         output.
 Defaults to 80.
       include_args (bool, optional): Should include the command that was run in the output?
 Defaults to True.
+      start (str, optional): If specified, will return only the text after this delimiter.
+Defaults to None.
+      end (str, optional): If specified, will return only the text before this delimiter.
+Defaults to None.
       _ctx (_Context): This is used by the system and is not available as an argument.